Children, sitting in a learning centre, with books.

 Write to Read BC installs libraries

 In isolated Indigenous communities, we help promote reading and writing skills.
 This nurtures the potential of children and supports broader community development.
-We do this by helping small Indigenous communities across BC to design and install the library they want.
+We do this by helping small Indigenous communities across BC to design and install the library or reading room they want.

 In order to succeed, Write to Read BC’s volunteers partner with Elders and educators in these communities, as well as with Rotary Clubs, and many others.
 These collaborations have been successful.
 This website documents these projects back to 2011 as well as recent and upcoming Indigenous-led libraries.

 Local Indigenous leaders frequently want a library to be a community hub where residents can learn, share stories and hold gatherings that support traditional community knowledge, culture and language.
-These libraries are also “learning centres” when they have flexible spaces, computers, and reliable Internet access.
+These libraries are also called learning centres when they have flexible spaces, computers, and reliable Internet access.

 How you can get involved